ddamme05/TTP-Assignments/blogging/README.md

 - `POST /login`: Log in an existing user.
 - `DELETE /logout`: Log out the current user.

-- Test the program using the `Postman` aplication using link below
+- Test the program using the `Postman` application using link below

 - For routes using advanced queries, make sure to check the `Params` section of `Postman`!